KERORO6262/npc-generator-dnd5e-fvtt/README.md

 A FoundryVTT module that quickly generates D&D 5e NPCs with names, backgrounds, personalities, quirks, appearances, ages, and equipment.
 All data sources are externalized for easy editing and expansion.

-Currently, detailed equipment, characteristics, and spells are placeholders.
 ---

 ## ✨ Features